 - Journal of Social & Political Psychology

-Prof Jaspal is a member of many national committees and boards, including:
+Prof Jaspal has set on a number national committees and boards, including:

 - Advisory Board, National HIV Commission

 - Member, Expert Advisory Committee on harmful traditional practices (HTPs)